realCrystalMike/red-or-black-game/README.md

 A simple game that I would be stoked with if i could have it not only running fine, but looking fine also.
 Any comments and help are always appreciated.

+Both .py and .kv files now added, plus all the card images needed.

 --Mike

     ### Drink Responsibly ###